Approx. 10 minute read

 - What areas in life seem to be important to you (external validation, empowerment, independence, freedom, family, friends, health, financial, career, avoiding conflict, what others think, what you “should do”, etc.)?

-- Do these areas seem reasonable and healthy for you?
+- Do these areas seem reasonable and healthy to you?

 - Which items will help you thrive and achieve your long-term goals?